 Even if you do not drill down into the chemical composition of crystalline fructose, the bullet points of the document clearly show that this sweetener provides the same outcome and is used in the same way as HFCS is:

-however crystalline fructose includes an even higher percentage of fructose than HFCS does.
 Remember that fructose must be processed completely in the liver, and when a diet includes a large amount of it (if you eat mainly processed foods), then it creates a fatty liver, and even cirrhosis.

 I firmly believe in public education on these topics.
 Even if you have heard of these ingredients, you may be surprised to know how wide spread their use is, especially since these corn syrups are used in breads.
 How many ready-made sandwich shops are using bread made with crystalline fructose or high fructose corn syrup?
 I do not know these figures currently, however I would bet that most of these breads do contain fructose corn syrups, since most of the breads that you can buy in the grocery store contain them.

-In my humble opinion, it sounds like the food industry has come up with a new name for high fructose corn syrup, while increasing the level of fructose in it.
-It is unlikely that these corn syrups will disappear any time soon, however as long as you are knowledgeable about what you are eating, the more conscious you will become in your decisions concerning what you put into your body.
-We all deserve to live with the highest level of health possible, and clearly fructose corn syrup sweeteners will not be found along the path to outstanding health.
+Yes, it is unlikely that these corn syrups will disappear any time soon because they are very cheap for the processed food manufacturers.
+As long as you are knowledgeable about what you are eating, the more conscious you will become in your decisions concerning what you put into your body.
+We all deserve to live with the highest level of health possible, and clearly fructose corn syrup sweeteners will not be found along the path to outstanding health!

 If you found this information helpful, you may also be interested in 23 “Health” Drinks that Contain Crystalline Fructose, or this post on high fructose corn syrup.